kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/01-routes/11-simple-schema.md

 });
 ```

+### Nothing happen?
-Nothing will happen because `.validate()` will only show results when the data doesn't validate
+Because `.validate()` will only show results when the data doesn't validate

-* When you create a schema every property you define is required by default and any property that's on the object that's not part of the schema is not allowed (_both of those will cause errors_)
+* When you create a **schema** every property you define is required by default
+* Any property that is on the object and that is not part of the **schema** is not allowed (_both of those will cause errors_)
+* This is great because it will stop malicious users from sending additional properties we did not make with bad stuff inside

 So if we remove one line like: